-Remotely operated vehicle traverses over an extensive field of ferromanganese nodules that form the bulk of the hard seafloor substrate.
+Remotely operated vehicle traverses over an extensive field of polymetallic nodules on the deep sea floor.
 Credit: NOAA.

 Deep seabed mining is the extraction of critical mineral resources from the ocean floor.
-The deep seabed has valuable resources like manganese, nickel, cobalt, and rare earth elements.
+The deep seabed has valuable resources like manganese, nickel, cobalt, copper, and rare earth elements.
 Critical minerals are used in everything from defense systems and batteries to smartphones and medical devices.
-Access to these minerals is a key factor in the health and resilience of U.S. supply chains.
+Access to these minerals is a key factor in the resilience of U.S. supply chains.

 Before a U.S. citizen, including a U.S. company, may engage in deep seabed mining activities in ocean floor areas beyond national jurisdiction, they must obtain appropriate government authorizations.
-The Deep Seabed Hard Mineral Resources Act (DSHMRA) charged NOAA with the responsibility for issuing to U.S. companies licenses for exploration and permits for commercial recovery of polymetallic nodules containing manganese, nickel, cobalt, and copper from the deep seabed in areas beyond national jurisdiction.
+The Deep Seabed Hard Mineral Resources Act (DSHMRA) charges NOAA with the responsibility for issuing to U.S. companies licenses for exploration and permits for commercial recovery of polymetallic nodules containing manganese, nickel, cobalt, and copper from the deep seabed in areas beyond national jurisdiction.

 For ocean floor areas within U.S. national jurisdiction, the primary legal authority for offshore mining activities is the Outer Continental Shelf Lands Act, which is administered by the Department of the Interior’s Bureau of Ocean Energy Management.